Galway Cathedral

 Galway Cathedral is one of the city’s largest buildings and its huge octagonal dome is visible for miles around.

 This somewhat odd mix fulfilled the vision of Bishop Micheal Browne, who was responsible for its construction.
-That it all somehow works is a triumph of eclecticism.
+It was designed by J.J.
+Robinson, but the Bishop’s input at every stage was extensive.
+That it all somehow comes together and works beautifully is nothing short of a triumph of eclecticism.

 There is some very interesting art in the Cathedral, in fact it is something of a repository for ecclesiastical art over the last 40-50 years in Ireland.